-- (b) Theaters, assembly halls, concert halls or similar places of assembly.
-(Amended Ordinance 1284 5/22/89) - (c) Bowling alleys, billiard halls, arcades with a minimum of one hundred (100) gross square feet (9.3 square meters) of floor area per machine and if located within a building or structure containing other uses, the amusement arcade shall be separated and segregated from such other uses by the means of approved walls, rails, fences or similar approved means as to specifically delineate the area in which said machines are to be located, the minimum square footage of floor area per machine being measured thereby, and similar forms of indoor commercial recreation.
-(Amended Ordinance 1105 10/11/82) - (d) Personal service establishments which perform personal services on the premises including: beauty shops, barber shops, tailor shops, laundry and dry cleaning establishments, watch repair and shoe repair. - (e) Nursery schools. - (f) Studios for professional work or teaching of interior decorating, photography, music, drama, or dancing. - (g) Restaurants, excluding drive-in restaurants, when located within a building which contains a primary use.
-(Amended Ordinance 1322 7/25/91)
+- (b) Theaters, assembly halls, concert halls, religious institutions, or similar places of assembly.
+(Amended Ordinance 1284 5/22/89) (Amended Ordinance 1745 11/4/21) - (c) Bowling alleys, billiard halls, arcades with a minimum of one hundred (100) gross square feet (9.3 square meters) of floor area per machine and if located within a building or structure containing other uses, the amusement arcade shall be separated and segregated from such other uses by the means of approved walls, rails, fences or similar approved means as to specifically delineate the area in which said machines are to be located, the minimum square footage of floor area per machine being measured thereby, and similar forms of indoor commercial recreation.
+(Amended Ordinance 1105 10/11/82) - (d) Personal Services.
+(Amended Ordinance 1745 11/4/21) - (e) Nursery schools. - (f) Studios for professional work or teaching of interior decorating, photography, music, drama, or dancing. - (g) Restaurants, excluding drive-in restaurants, when located within a building which contains a primary use.
+(Amended Ordinance 1322 7/25/91) - (h) Indoor Recreation Centers.
+(Amended Ordinance 1745 11/4/21) - (i) Health and Fitness Clubs.
+(Amended Ordinance 1745 11/4/21)